aridoza/foundational-java/java-basics/methods-and-scope-lesson/README.md

 #### Return Type

-A method can return a value, but the type of that returned value must be specified so the calling function knows what to do with it.
+A method can return a value, but the type of that returned value must be specified so the calling method knows what to do with it.

 Let's see how that works.
 Create a new Java program using the given console template from Eclipse, or create a basic class with an inner `main` method.
 Then, code the two methods below.
 Use the commented `print` statements to explain local scope.